The Verdict. Is it For You or Not? The answer is YES! Ok, we're only kidding, sort of, maybe.

 Ok, we're only kidding, sort of, maybe.

 Alright, In all seriousness it will most likely come down to how often you shop online.
 I get it.
-“It’s 2018, don’t we all shop online?”, I hear you say.
-Yeah we do but some of us certainly order more frequently than others.
+"Doesn't everyone shop online?", I hear you say.
+Yeah most do but some of us certainly order more frequently than others.

 Do you live in the suburbs, don't mind shopping at local stores, and mainly do most of your online shopping and shipping during the Holidays?
 Eh, probably not worth it.

 Do a bit of online shopping throughout the year, and absolutely hate going into stores during the Holidays?
 Probably worth it.

 Do you live in a large metro city and rely on public transportation?
 Then you'll benefit from signing up.

 Thinking about ditching cable, like a variety of movie and show genres, and do a decent amount of online shopping throughout the year?
 Yeah, it probably makes sense to sign up.

 If you're on the fence it'll probably be Prime Video that helps you decide.
 If you're a movie person do a month first before committing to a full year.
 Run through Prime Video and see if their current selection looks like something you'd appreciate.